jayantsharma/judeContent/deleteBranch.md

-# git - Deleting Branches
+# Git - Deleting Branches

 Consider a local branch *foo*.
 The corresponding remote-tracking branch *origin/foo* (origin is the remote repo) tracks the *remote branch Foo*.
 The task of deleting branch foo can be interpreted as the task of deleting all the above three branches.
 To enumerate :
 1. *local* branch foo